isomerpages/nlb-reference/_singapore-people/I to S/Lim Tze Peng.md

 Published in conjunction with a 1984 exhibition, which retrospectively celebrates and showcases Singapore’s artistic/cultural milestones in the past decade at the National Museum Art Gallery for the year’s edition of the Singapore Festival of the Arts.
 Lim’s "Street Scene" (1981) figures in the exhibition and is correspondingly catalogued in the list of exhibits.

-* National Museum & Ministry of Community Development.
+* National Museum &amp; Ministry of Community Development.
 (1988).
 [Masterpieces from private collections](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4740666).
 Singapore: National Museum.
   Call no.: RSING q709.5957 MAS

 A companion text to the exhibition of Singapore works from private art collections that was organised to commemorate two decades of the Singapore Festival of the Arts, Lim is referenced here as constitutive of the ‘second-generation artists’; several of his works, such as "Sumatra" (1970) and "Ruins" (c1976) are reproduced here as both colour and black-and-white plates.